Hady Ghandour: Maidstone United

+Aldershot Town

+On 26 April 2023, Ghandour signed for National League club Aldershot Town on a contract through the end of the 2023–24 season.
+On 22 December 2023, he joined National League South side Farnborough on a one-month loan, which was later extended to two months.
+During his time at Farnborough, Ghandour made nine appearances and scored six goals before being recalled by Aldershot in March 2024 to support their promotion campaign.

+Ghandour signed a new contract with Aldershot Town on 24 April 2024 for the 2024–25 season.
+He began the season strongly, scoring twice in the opening match against Forest Green Rovers.
+On 5 December 2024, he returned to Farnborough on an initial one-month loan.
+However, a shoulder injury sidelined him until the end of the season, when he recovered in time to participate in Aldershot's successful 2024–25 FA Trophy campaign.

+On 3 July 2025, Ghandour extended his contract with Aldershot Town for the 2025–26 season.

 International career

 Youth

 Born in England, Ghandour is eligible to represent Lebanon internationally through his parents.
 In 2015 he made his debut for the Lebanon U16 team, scoring in a friendly game against Syria which Lebanon won 3–2.
 Ghandour participated in the 2016 AFC U-16 Championship qualifications, playing in all three group stage games.
 Lebanon failed to qualify to the final tournament, finishing last in their group.

 In 2017 Ghandour represented Lebanon U19 at the 2018 AFC Championship qualification, playing against Iraq and Qatar.
 Regarding his match against the latter, Ghandour stated: "When I played in Qatar it was on TV, so my mum could watch from London.
 Singing the anthem was an incredible feeling – very emotional.
-It’s 100 per cent the best thing I’ve ever done".
+It's 100 per cent the best thing I've ever done".
 As Lebanon lost both games, they failed to qualify for the final tournament, finishing last in their group.

-Ghandour was due to join the Lebanon U23 camp in Iraq in January 2021; however, due to COVID-19 restrictions, he wasn't able to join the national team.
+Ghandour was due to join the Lebanon U23 camp in Iraq in January 2021; however, due to COVID-19 restrictions, he was not able to join the national team.